 Having said that, I still think it’s an interesting read overall.
 It’s kind of a military type, action-packed novel and there are technical terms and concepts that I don’t really understand but I usually don’t mind those things too much.
 I like how sections or chapters are told from the perspective of different characters – at first it was confusing for me because I couldn’t remember who was who but it was okay after a while.

 I also like the pacing of this novel.
-Right from the start, you already know the main thing that’s going to happen but you just keep reading to find out where the story goes.
-Overall I enjoyed reading this.
-It’s not a favorite, but I tip my hat to the author for writing it.
+Right from the start, you have an idea of the main thing that’s going to happen but you just keep reading to find out where the story goes.
+Overall I enjoyed reading this and I tip my hat to the author for writing it.

 About the Author